xubowen0816/bowen-xu.github.io/_research/BLHF.md

 ---
 **Key words:** Bandit Learning, Reinforcement Learning, Human feedback, Lightweight RLHF.

-This project introduces a model framework called "**Bandit Learning from Human Feedback" (BLHF)**, which uses human feedback to train the bandit learning model.
+This project introduces a model framework called "**Bandit Learning from Human Feedback (BLHF)"**, which uses human feedback to train the bandit learning model.
 The idea for this framework was inspired by the core technology used in the ChatGPT model: Reinforcement Learning from Human Feedback (RLHF).

 The basic structure of learning from human feedback involves making the model learn or fine-tune based on the results of human feedback.
 This technology is useful in training language models (including ChatGPT) and decision-making systems (such as RLHF for decision making).